AzFoxxo/Quirky-Virty/README.md

 ## Registers
-- `A` register is the first regiser which instructions can use.
+- `A` register is the first register which instructions can use.
 It can be read and data loaded into
-- `B` register is the second regiser which instructions can use.
+- `B` register is the second register which instructions can use.
 It can be read and data loaded into
 - `C` register is the results register.
 It can be read but not written to
 - `P` register is the program pointer.
 It is read only and points to the current instruction being executed in memory in `BANK_A` ROM.
 - `M` - is the memory bank register which points to the current memory bank being addressed